Himolde-IBE110/Labs/README.md

 ![HTML Tags](Pictures/tags.png)

 Most tags have open and close versions, but there are a few strange ones.
 We'll learn more about these later, but we generally refer to the strange ones as "self closing" tags.
 Usually these tags represent an element that is completely described by its attributes, and thus there is no need for other content.
-So if you see something like this:
+So if you see something like this (you may include this in your document and see what you gets):
 ```html
     <img src="https://goo.gl/pVxY0e" alt="Floating Flower"/>
 ```